 This instrumenting strategy can be implemented using either M2SLS with daily data in the first stage or Wald 2SLS with annual averages in the first stage (in either case conditioning on wind direction).
 Appendix E shows formally that either approach produces unbiased estimates in the presence of a common shock to focal- and nearby-city output as long as it is of lower than daily frequency.
-However, there are two important differences between the two estimation approaches.
-M2SLS produces unbiased estimates in the first stage because intra-year common regional shocks to pollution (as opposed to output) can be controlled for using fixed effects while Wald 2SLS may produce biased estimates.21 Second, M2SLS produces more efficient second-stage estimates as we demonstrate below.
-These two differences are also shown formally in Appendix E.
+However, there are two important differences between the two approaches as shown formally in Appendix E. M2SLS produces unbiased estimates in the first stage because intra-year common regional shocks to pollution (as opposed to output) can be controlled for using fixed effects while Wald 2SLS may produce biased estimates.21 Second, M2SLS produces more efficient second-stage estimates as we demonstrate below.